Nonparametric Causal Decomposition of Group Disparities: Estimands

-First, the ``baseline'' component reflects the difference in mean baseline potential outcomes, $Y^0$, between groups, i.e., the outcome disparity in the complete absence of treatment.\footnote{The baseline component is identical to the ``counterfactual disparity measure'' proposed by \citet{naimi_mediation_2016}.
+First, the ``baseline'' component reflects the difference in mean baseline potential outcomes, $Y^0$, between groups, i.e., the outcome disparity in the complete absence of the treatment.\footnote{The baseline component is identical to the ``counterfactual disparity measure'' proposed by \citet{naimi_mediation_2016}.
 In contrast to the two-way decomposition of \citet{naimi_mediation_2016}, our four-way decomposition distinguishes more mechanisms.} In our application, the baseline component is the part of the income disparity in adulthood that is not attributable to college graduation in any way.
-Second the ``prevalence'' component indicates how much of the group disparity is due to differential prevalence of treatment.
-For example, it indicates the extent to which the difference in college graduation rates across parental income groups contributes to the outcome disparity.
-Third, the ``effect'' component reflects the difference in average treatment effects (ATE) across groups.
+Second, the ``prevalence'' component indicates how much of the group disparity is due to differential prevalence of the treatment.
+For example, it indicates the extent to which the difference in college graduation rates between parental income groups contributes to the outcome disparity.
+Third, the ``effect'' component reflects the difference in average treatment effects (ATE) between groups.
 Thus, it reveals the contribution of group-differential ATEs of college graduation to the adult income disparity.

 Fourth, the ``selection'' component captures the contribution of differential selection into treatment based on the individual-level treatment effects.
 Selection into treatment within each group is captured by $\Cov_g(D,\tau)$.
-This covariance is positive if group members who would benefit more from treatment are more likely to receive treatment.
+This covariance is positive if group members who would benefit more from the treatment are more likely to receive the treatment.
 In our example, differential selection will increase the income disparity in adulthood if selection into college graduation is more positive in the higher parental income group than in the lower parental income group.

 Both the effect component and the selection component account for the contribution of effect heterogeneity to group disparities.
 Whereas the effect component captures the contribution of \emph{between}-group effect heterogeneity, the selection component captures the contribution of \emph{within}-group effect heterogeneity.
-To our knowledge, no prior decomposition has captured the contribution of selection into treatment.
+To our knowledge, no prior decomposition has captured the role of differential selection into treatment in the generation of group disparities.